 - a.
-Maintenance of secretarial records is the responsibility of the Management of the Company.
+Maintenance of secretarial records is the responsibility of the management of the Company.
 My responsibility is to express an opinion on these secretarial records based on my audit. - b.
 I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the secretarial records.
 I believe that the processes and practices I followed provided a reasonable basis for my opinion. - c.
 I have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company. - d.
 The compliance of the provisions of corporate laws, rules, regulations, standards is the responsibility of management.
 My examination was limited to the verification of procedures on test basis. - e.
-Wherever required, I have obtained and relied on Management representation made by the Company and its Officers for systems and mechanism formed by the Company for compliances under other applicable Acts, Laws and Regulations to the Company. - f.
-The Secretarial Audit Report for Financial Year ended on March 31, 2023 is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.
+Whenever necessary I have obtained and relied on the Management representation made by the Company and its Officers for systems and mechanism formed by the Company for compliances under other applicable Acts, Laws and Regulations to the Company. - f.
+The Secretarial Audit Report for financial year ended on 31st March, 2024 is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.

 For Shweta Gokarn & Co.
-Company Secretaries Peer Review Regn.: 1693 / 2022
+Company Secretaries Peer Review Regn.: 1693/2022

-Place: Navi Mumbai Date: May 9, 2023 Ms. Shweta Gokarn ACS: 30393 CP No: 11001 UDIN: A030393E000273757
+Ms. Shweta Gokarn ACS: 30393

-Sd/-
+CP No: 11001

+UDIN: A030393F000387541